lifepillar/nanoc4-template/README.md

 These instructions assume that you have created a `gh-pages` branch in your repo on Github as per Github documentation.

-**Note:** in order for links to work properly on Github pages, you should apply Nanoc's `:relativize_paths` filter to the generated content.
+**Note:** in order for links to work properly on Github pages, you may need to apply Nanoc's `:relativize_paths` filter to the generated content.

 #### Setup